csh970605/csh970605.github.io/_posts/2024-04-16-Kalman_Filter.md

 However, Kalman filters should not be developed as continuous-time models as shown in the formula [1] but as [discrete-time models](https://csh970605.github.io/posts/Kalman_Filter/#discrete-time-model).<br>

-Finally, the system model will be expressed as :
+Finally, the dynamics model will be expressed as :
 <center>

 <img src="https://github.com/csh970605/csh970605.github.io/assets/28240052/a43ae4a4-e53d-4fbd-ad31-da60c5332f9e">